 Some people seem to find plug plants scary – they seem to think the care and nurturing of them must be difficult so they don’t grow them.
 But you and I know that plants are one of life’s greatest pleasures – to watch a plant you have grown yourself burst into flower is wonderful.
 And to sit in a garden on a warm summer day surrounded by beautiful colour is to be treasured and enjoyed – and we know that it’s not difficult, don’t we!

 - On receipt of your plug plants stand them upright and keep a note of their name from the packaging – a plastic label is ideal for this.

-- Pot up the plug plants into 3.5″ pots (9cm if you’ve gone metric!).
+- Pot up the plug plants into 3.5″ (9cm) pots.
 Use a general purpose compost, which is easily available, but do NOT use bark based composts.
 These hold too much moisture and will drown the roots and the plants will die.
 I often add about 20% perlite to the compost as this helps get air around the roots – but if it’s a loose general purpose compost you won’t need to do this to have success – it’s helpful but not essential!

 - Make sure the plug plants are moist at all times but not waterlogged.
 When they are small they have a little root system so it is only as they grow bigger that they will need more water.

 - Place the plug plants in a sunny place – the warmer and drier the better.
 You will get the best results if you can give your plants ‘summer’ – so a dry, light, bright place will make them happier (goodness, they’re like me – they don’t like it cold and dark!)
 If you don’t have a greenhouse or conservatory then a sunny windowsill will be absolutely fine.